 Driving in Cincinnati

-Expats are likely to find that a car is a necessity in Cincinnati as the public transport system is not as well-developed, unlike in larger metropolitan areas.
+Expats are likely to find that a car is a necessity in Cincinnati as the public transport system is not as well-developed as most other metropolitan areas.
 While fuel costs in the USA are reasonable, the cost of driving a vehicle can become expensive depending on location, distance travelled and how frequently a person drives.

 Expats who already have a driver’s licence from their home country are usually permitted to drive in the USA, as long as their driver’s licence remains valid.
-It is also recommended, but not necessary, to obtain an international driver’s permit (IDP) from the local Automobile Association in one's home country prior to departure.
+It is also recommended, but not necessary, to obtain an international driver’s permit (IDP) in one's home country prior to departure.
 Even for those that don’t end up using it, the IDP makes renting a car easier and can also act as a secondary form of identification in some cases.

 Once an expat becomes a resident of Ohio, they should visit the Ohio Department of Motor Vehicles in order to obtain a local driver’s licence.